thuynguyen-nht/FRIDFOOD/README.md

 # Project2

 FRIDFOOD!!
-An  MVC app that turns whats in your fridge to food.
+A  MVC app that turns whats in your fridge to food.

 ## Objective